dkazmer/Slydr/README.md

 Type | Description
 --- | ---
-`ready` | Fire an event on instance readiness.
+`ready` | Fires on instance readiness.
 Receives nothing.
-`drop` | Fire an event on handle drop.
+`drop` | Fires on handle drop.
 Receives an argument containing slider data.
-`drag` | Fire an event on handle drag.
+`drag` | Fires on handle drag.
 Receives an argument containing slider data.
-`snap` | Fire an event on handle snap.
+`snap` | Fires on handle snap.
 Receives an argument containing slider data.
-`button-press` | Fire an event clicking or holding one of the −/+ buttons.
+`button-press` | Fires when clicking or holding one of the −/+ buttons.
 Returns an object containing slider data.
 Requires buttons.

 ### Helpers